aws-samples/aws-privateca-certificate-deployment-automator/README.md

 13. The Run Command conducts a brief test to verify the certificate's functionality, and upon success, stores the signed certificate on the instance.
 14. The instance can then exchange the certificate for AWS credentials.

-Additionally, of a certificate rotation failure, an Amazon Simple Notification Service notification is delivered to an email address specified during the CloudFormation deployment.
+Additionally, on a certificate rotation failure, an Amazon Simple Notification Service notification is delivered to an email address specified during the CloudFormation deployment.

 ![Diagram](./diagram.png)